ogallagher/wordsearch_generator/readme.md

 ## Use

+### Webpage

 To run the playable webpage version:

 1. Install [nodejs](https://nodejs.org).
 If using a mac, I recommend doing so via [nvm](https://github.com/nvm-sh/nvm).

 2. Download/clone this repository.

-3. Run `node test_driver_webserver.js` to launch the local webserver.
+3. Run `node wordsearch_webserver.js` to launch the local webserver.
 Opening `wordsearch_generator.html` directly doesn't work because of inability to access other local files.

 4. Visit [localhost](http://localhost) to see the wordsearch generator page.